DanHips/AlgarveHomeService/src/markdown-pages/2021-08-22-physically-speaking-recovery-massage.md

 ---
 layout: blog
-slug: '/blog/recovery-massage'
+slug: /blog/recovery-massage
 date: 2021-08-22T12:19:12.994Z
-title: "PHYSICALLY SPEAKING: RECOVERY MASSAGE"
+title: "Physically speaking: Recovery Massage"
 featured: recovery-massage.jpg
 excerpt: For the elite tennis player, showing up to every match alert, refreshed and at the top of your game is essential for success.
 One key component to on-court success is the use of recovery massage.
 ---
 Recovery massage focuses on three key areas: